johntothee/garage/readme.md

 Needed info to setup:
-API Key - random string of characters saved to ./keys/api_key.txt Each request will have this query parameter, and will be checked first.
+API Key - random string of characters saved to ./keys/api_key.txt Each request will have this query parameter and will be checked first.
 This is mainly to keep lurkers away.

 IP Address and port - to access the raspberry pi.
 If one's ip address isn't static a Dynamic Domain Name System service could be used instead.
 You'll also need to forward the port in your router and/or modem.